mhdadk/mhdadk.github.io/_posts/2025-10-12-fencepost-errors.md

 ---
 We describe what fencepost errors are, how to avoid them, and provide a precise derivation for why they occur.

-Suppose that you're working on a large codebase in your favorite editor and suppose that you want to find out how many lines of code a particular class in this codebase takes up.
+Suppose that you're working on a large codebase in your favorite editor.
+Suppose that you want to find out how many lines of code a particular class in this codebase takes up.

 To do this, you find the first line of code that the class starts on, say line $7$, and then you find the last line of code that the class ends on, say line $373$.
 You then compute $373 - 7 = 366$ and conclude that this class takes up $366$ lines of code.

-However, this answer is incorrect.
-The class actually takes up $367$ lines of code, since the last line, line $373$, was not counted in the original answer.
+However, this answer is actually $367$ lines of code, since the last line, line $373$, was not counted in the original answer.

 This is an example of a *fencepost* error.
 The word "fencepost" comes from one of the simplest examples where fencepost errors occur: